salcido/discogs-enhancer/readme.md

 Adds a 'Sort A-Z' button to the Explore & Marketplace pages.
 Sort things like Genre, Style, Format, Country, Currency, Decade and Media Condition in alphabetical and reverse-alphabetical order.
 Also adds a sort button to the 'Add to list' dialog box allowing the user to sort their lists within the select element.

 ![Dark theme](http://www.msalcido.com/discogs-enhancer/fancypants/chrome-shots/sort-buttons.png?raw=true "Sorting preview")

+### Text formatting shortcuts
+This will let you to quickly insert text formatting shortcuts to reviews, comments and forum posts.
+Easily link to releases, posts, users, guidelines, and websites and emphasize your text with bold, italic, strikethrough and underline effects!